How Long Does it Take to Rewire Your Brain From Addiction?

 The prefrontal cortex is the area used to plan, think, make decisions, and control impulses.
 During frequent substance use, the prefrontal cortex becomes less prominent in the decision of whether or not to use.

-How Long Does it Take For Addiction to Develop?
+How Long Does it Take for Addiction to Develop?

-The time it takes for an addiction to develop can depend on many factors including:
+The time it takes for an addiction to develop can depend on many factors, including:

-• Intensity of drug
+• Intensity of the drug

 • Mental health